Spectral Clustering, Bayesian Spanning Forest, and Forest Process: Theoretical Properties

 \subsection{Consistent Clustering of Separable Sets}

-We show that clustering consistency is possible, under some separability assumptions.
+We show that clustering consistency is possible, under some separability assumptions when the data-generating distribution follows a forest process.
 Specifically, we establish posterior ratio consistency, as the ratio between the maximum posterior probability assigned to other possible clustering assignments to the posterior probability assigned to the true clustering assignments converges to zero almost surely under the true model \citep{cao2019posterior}.